aragon/AGPs/AGPs/AGP-1.md

 * E.g. “The Aragon Network declares February 10th to be Aragon Day.”

 **Flock**
 Proposals made to the Flock track must be submitted by teams wanting to become a Flock team.

-Proposals made to the Flock Track must be submitted to the AGP repository at least two weeks before the beginning of Stage IV, 16:00 UTC time:
+They must be submitted to the AGP repository at least two weeks before the beginning of Stage IV at 16:00 UTC time.
+This is:

 * Second Thursday of January
 * Second Thursday of April
 * Second Thursday of July
 * Second Thursday of October

-A given Flock proposal needs to be approved by the Aragon Association before it can be moved to Stage IV by AGP Editors.
+Any Flock proposal needs to be approved by the Aragon Association before it can be moved to Stage IV by AGP Editors.
 In order to approve a Flock Track proposal, the Aragon Association will create a PR consisting in a PGP signature with a SHA-256 hash of the raw application text at the time of approval.

 Flock proposals are demanding to shape up and require a significant preparation and engagement.
 More information on the Flock program can be find in the Flock section of the Aragon Wiki.